 Recipe ideas: Simply blend up a Purition shake and enjoy as an easy breakfast, mix it into protein pancakes, add it to a nutritious smoothie bowl or blend it into energy balls for an on-the-go dose of protein.

 Vegan protein: The bottom line

-Don’t be taken in by the myth that the best vegan protein sources are fiddly, inferior or time-consuming.
+Don’t be taken in by the myth that high protein vegan foods are fiddly, inferior or time-consuming.
 While getting adequate amino acids on a plant-based diet requires you to enjoy a wider range of protein foods than your meat-eating friends, the added variety will only benefit you.
 After all, diet diverse in plant-based wholefoods is nutrient-dense, intensely nourishing and rich in antioxidants, fibre, vitamins and minerals!

 Before you go, don’t forget to check out Purition’s vegan range.
 Whether you’re short on time, need a vegan protein boost to support your fitness regime or simply prefer to spend less time over the stove, our completely natural, real food shakes provide a nutritious and balanced vegan protein source, fibre and healthy fats to fuel your vegan diet.

 Absolutely love Purition.
 I have one once a day whether it be for breakfast or lunch, but it leaves me full and I don’t feel the need to snack throughout the day.
 Really feels like I’m putting good stuff in my body too as it’s all natural ingredients, unlike some other protein powders out there.
 Great buy, I will continue to purchase and would encourage others looking for a healthy vegan protein to do the same!